stefaniaclonta2003/Theatre-Tickets/README.md

 -> controllers (example controller for CRUD operations on a simple entity)

--> Postamn collection for testing the requests
+-> Postman collection for testing the requests